MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 #### Default Value

-`null`
+- If `navigationBar` is `null`, the navigation bar is hidden by default.

-The navigation bar is hidden by default.
+- If `navigationBar` is not `null`, the default values of its properties take effect.

 #### Sample